logdna/logdna-agent-v2/docs/README.md

 Mezmo, formerly LogDNA, enables enterprises to ingest all of their log data to a single platform, normalize it, and route it to the appropriate teams so that they can take meaningful action in real time.
 Join us at the Mezmo community [forum](https://community.logdna.com).

 The LogDNA agent is a resource-efficient log collection client that forwards logs to [LogDNA].
 This version of the agent is written in [Rust] to ensure maximum performance, and when coupled with LogDNA's web application, provides a powerful log management tool for distributed systems, including [Kubernetes] clusters.
+Supported platforms include Linux, Windows and Mac.

 <table>